How to obtain a gun permit

 State law governs the procedures for handgun permits.
 Applicants must be at least 18 years old and not have any felony convictions.
 Misdemeanor convictions on charges of domestic battery or violence also are not allowed.

-Prior to visiting the sheriff's department offices, the online application must be completed and all applicable state fees must be paid.
+Prior to visiting the Sheriff's Department offices, the online application must be completed and all applicable state fees must be paid.
 Upon completion of the online application, the applicant must have his or her fingerprints taken.
-This can be done manually at the Elkhart County Sheriff's Department or electronically.
-The electronic fingerprinting is done through L-1 Identity Solutions, Inc, which is available at several locations in the area.
+This has to be completed electronically using designated L-1 Identity Solutions, Inc. sites which are available at several locations in the area.
 There is an additional fee for electronic fingerprinting and can be arranged by appointment at 1-877-472-6917 or online after finishing the application.

 Permits may not be renewed more than 180 days prior to expiration.